Work Capability Assessment: Outcomes

 After the interview and any examination the findings are summarised in free text using Standard English prose and the report, constructed mainly from the LiMA options selected by the assessor during the interview phase of the assessment, is sent electronically to the DWP.
 The whole report attempts both to record all the findings and to justify the recommendation on fitness for work.
 It shows the total points score and ends with a statement on whether significant disability is likely or unlikely, and a prognosis.
-After the assessment, a report in an official from the DWP decides on entitlement to Employment and Support Allowance (or to an enhanced rate of Universal Credit).
+After the assessment, a report from an official at the DWP decides on entitlement to Employment and Support Allowance (or to an enhanced rate of Universal Credit).
 The process also decides whether a successful claimant is able to take part in 'work-related activity'.
 In this way, the process sorts claimants into three groups: